Samueru-sama/deploy-linux.sh/README.md

 `SKIP="libA.so libB.so" ./deploy-linux.sh /path/to/binary /path/to/AppDir` Ignores given libraries from being deployed.

-`EXTRA_LIBS="libA.so libB.so" ./deploy-linux.sh /path/to/binary /path/to/AppDir` Deploys extra libraries.
+`USAGE: EXTRA="libA.so libB.so randombin" $0 /path/to/binary /path/to/AppDir` Deploys extra libraries and/or binaries.

 `DEPLOY_AL=1 ./deploy-linux.sh /path/to/binary /path/to/AppDir` Will ignore the [excludelist](https://github.com/AppImageCommunity/pkg2appimage/blob/master/excludelist) and deploy ALL libraries.